sierpinskiii/quisp-textbook.github.io/contents/vscode.md

     ]
     ```

 Done!
-Navigate to code file in QuISP (e.g. QuantumChannel.cc), and you should see all the errors are gone.
+Navigate to code file in QuISP (e.g. QuantumChannel.cc), and you should see that all the errors are now gone.

 ## Reference